gmr/rabbitpy/docs/index.rst

 rabbitpy: RabbitMQ Simplified
 =============================
-rabbitpy is a pure python, thread-safe, and pythonic BSD Licensed AMQP/RabbitMQ library that supports Python 2.6+ and 3.2+. rabbitpy aims to provide a simple and easy to use API for interfacing with RabbitMQ, minimizing the programming overhead often found in other libraries.
+rabbitpy is a pure python, thread-safe [#]_, and pythonic BSD Licensed AMQP/RabbitMQ library that supports Python 2.6+ and 3.2+. rabbitpy aims to provide a simple and easy to use API for interfacing with RabbitMQ, minimizing the programming overhead often found in other libraries.

 |Version| |Downloads|